 The Startup India Action campaign launched by the Prime Minister of India, Narendra Modi had announced the scheme during his Independence Day speech.
-The initiative is aimed at featuring entrepreneurship and promotion of the innovation of creating an ecosystem that is favourable for the growth of Start-ups with jobs creation.
-The campaign was successfully launched on the 16th January 2016.
+The initiative is aimed at featuring entrepreneurship and promotion of the innovation of creating an ecosystem that is favorable for the growth of Start-ups with jobs creation.
+The campaign was successfully launched on the 16th of January 2016.

 What is the startup India Action Plan?

 The plan was aimed directly to provide a platform to bring together the top 40 CEOs and startup founders as well as investors from Silicon Valley, to stimulate the Indian innovation ecosystem challenges that are currently being faced and provide potential solutions to address them.

 Startup means an entity, incorporated or registered in India: